akkartik/mu/Readme.md

    enabling more peripheral features.
 Think of it as a cleaned-up `git log` for the project. ([More information.](http://akkartik.name/post/wart-layers))

-You can see these mechanisms in action below in the context of a platform for teaching programming 1:1.
-It allows students to spin up a fake screen, keyboard, file system and network neighborhood in tests.
-The Basic-like Assembly language of the Mu VM is as powerful as C for low-level pointer operations and manual memory management, but much safer, paying some run-time checking overhead to validate pointers.
-It is as powerful as high-level languages (providing strong type safety, general lexical scope, generic types, higher-order functions and delimited continuations) but should be easier to write a compiler for since it gives up some expressiveness by not allowing recursive expressions.
-It is also *more* expressive than conventional high-level languages in some ways: Literate Programming turns out to be a great fit for a statement-oriented language, and labels make great [join points](https://en.wikipedia.org/wiki/Join_point).
+These mechanisms exist in the context of a low-level statement-oriented language (like Basic, or Assembly).
+The language is as powerful as C for low-level pointer operations and manual memory management, but much safer, paying some run-time overhead to validate pointers.
+It also provides a number of features usually associated with higher-level languages: strong type-safety, lexical scope, generic functions, higher-order functions, delimited continuations.

-Balancing these strengths, however, Mu is currently interpreted and slow.
-Too slow for graphics or sound, among other things.
-Rather than try to build a compiler for it, our next milestone is to "backport" the lessons of Mu back to a real-world unix-like system: OpenBSD, a reasonable compromise between the complexity (*ahem* bloat) of GNU and the over-simplification of [xv6](https://github.com/mit-pdos/xv6-public).
-The goal is to continue to have a self-contained, self-hosting system without external dependencies as we add support for new kinds of tests.
-The goal is explicitly *not* to blindly reimplement our Basic-like language atop OpenBSD, or to port the OpenBSD sources to our language.
-Instead, we will modify the C compiler to provide some of the greater safety we prototyped here, and make use of it in the OpenBSD sources.

-Things are pretty open-ended right now as we learn about OpenBSD, so the action will mostly be on the [wiki](https://github.com/akkartik/mu/wiki) for some time to come.
-This project is still very much active, though.
-Questions, bug reports and Pull Requests will be promptly addressed.
+Mu is currently interpreted and too slow for graphics or sound.
+We're actively investigating ways to speed it up.
+In the meantime, Kartik uses it to teach programming 1-on-1 with the motto, "teach testing before syntax."

 *Taking Mu for a spin*